bioversity/explora/README.md

 in collaboration with  Jacob van Etten (also of Bioversity-Costa Rica) who leads the Bioversity "Seeds4Needs" project funded under the Climate Change (CCAFS) CGIAR Research Programme.

+Detailed instructions for installation of the Explora package are available on the main Github project wiki at https://github.com/bioversity/germplasm-selection-tool/wiki.

     Unofficial scientific publication about Explora (in preparation by Maarten):

     van Zonneveld M, Ospina J, Petz M, Meckelmann S, Rios L, Libreros D, Ramirez M.